Dr. Bennet Omalu: Youth Football Is Child Abuse

 In 2002, Dr. Bennet Omalu ignited a firestorm when he published a study based on his autopsy of former Pittsburgh Steeler Mike Webster, presenting conclusive evidence of brain damage stemming from the long-term effects of repeated blows to the head.
 He named the disorder he was describing for the first time Chronic Traumatic Encephalopathy and approached the NFL, pointing out that a significant number of former players were exhibiting dementia-like symptoms in line with the symptoms exhibited by Webster.
-The league was dismissive of his findings and made some attempts to discredit Omalu, a Nigerian immigrant who stood up in the pocket as the NFL’s PR team rushed.
-Though it still has shaken out entirely, it’s likely that what happened next forever changed the sport of football: Aging players pledged their brains to laboratories and CTE became a household term.
+The league was dismissive of his findings and made some attempts to discredit Omalu, a Nigerian immigrant who stood up to the NFL’s deep pockets.
+Today, aging players pledged their brains to laboratories and CTE has become a household term.

 Now that Omalu’s conclusions have become impossible to deny (and his story has been dramatized, with mixed results, in the Will Smith movie Concussion), Omalu is asking parents to reconsider letting their kids play America’s favorite game.
 The dangers, he says, are not just real at the NFL level.
 Little kids taking little-kid hits can still walk away with brain injuries.
 This is way an increasing number of high school and grade school coaches have gone low-contact with practices and also why parents have pulled their kids out of Pop Warner.